 There are actually two full-frame Kipon lenses I like for this, the 35mm f2.4 IBERIT, and the 75mm f2.4 IBERIT.
 The 75mm is a true gem, but the Kipon 35mm is also a lot of fun.
 I just like the way it renders even though the IQ is not really up there with the prestigious Nikon lenses or Sony GM lenses.

 It has a little magic that I always find very pleasing.
 And honestly a lot of times for shooting incidental stuff with my kids, I sometimes like the sort of classic look even more than the look I get with the NIKKOR Z 35mm f1.8S.

-After launching my Core Color presets that took me almost three years to make, I’ve started focusing more attention on another preset pack.
+After launching my Core Color presets which took me almost three years to make, I’ve started focusing more attention on another preset pack.

-While Core is based on every-day usable filmmick looks, this new pack, Solaris, is based more on mid-century looks.
+While Core is based on everyday usable film looks, this new pack, Solaris, is based more on mid-century looks.
 Like Kodachrome.
 It pushes the fades and colors shifts a lot harder than Core.

 These photos are based on one of the looks in the set with an Orange and Teal formula.
 While I know orange and teal can be a bit overdone, I always find it works really well at the beach since the colors naturally tend to lean in that direction anyway.
 All it takes is a little push.